-125-Year-Old Vintage Levis Denim Jeans Sell For $100,000
+125-Year-Old Vintage Levi’s Denim Jeans Sell For $100,000

 While styles come and go over the decades, a great pair of denim never goes out of style.
-People with old Levis sitting around may be shocked to hear that a pair of 125-year-old vintage Levis sold for an astonishing $100,000.
+People with old Levi’s sitting around may be shocked to hear that a pair of 125-year-old vintage Levi’s sold for an astonishing $100,000.

 According to a Detroit News report, the Levi Strauss & Co. created the vintage denim in 1893.
 In 2016, the jeans were up for auction, but they failed to sell.
-However, this time, Daniel Buck Auctions sold the long-lasting Levis to a buyer somewhere in Southeast Asia, Fortune reported.
+However, this time, Daniel Buck Auctions sold the long-lasting Levi’s to a buyer somewhere in Southeast Asia, Fortune reported.

-While the details about the denim’s current owner aren’t available publically, the jeans’ original owner was Solomon Warner who purchased them in 1893.
+While the details about the denim’s current owner aren’t available publically, the jeans’ original owner was Solomon Warner, who purchased them in 1893.
 Warner worked as a shopkeeper in the Arizona Territory.
 In those days, jeans didn’t come with belt loops because men used suspenders to keep their pants from falling.
-Plus, the style of the vintage Levis included only one pocket on the backside and a button fly.
+Plus, the style of the vintage Levi’s included only one pocket on the backside and a button fly.

 While the denim used to manufacture the near record-setting jeans came from a New Hampshire Mill, Levi’s in San Francisco actually produced the pair.
-As for sizing, the waist measures 44 inches and the inseam is 36 inches, which gives some insight into the garment’s original owner — he must have been a big-boned man.
+As for sizing, the waist measures 44 inches and the inseam is 36 inches, which gives some insight into the garment’s original owner; he must have been a big-boned man.

 The pair remained in excellent condition due to the fact that Warner wore them only a few times before becoming ill.
 After that, the jeans were stored for decades in a trunk.